4.2 MongoDB Verification

 MongoDB is the database used in our project.
 It is a modern and flexible database system that stores data in a format similar to JSON documents.

 The reason for using MongoDB in our project is its flexibility and scalability.
-It allows us to store and retrieve data in a way that suits our project's needs.
-MongoDB's document-oriented structure makes it easy to work with data that varies in structure and doesn't require a fixed schema.
+It enables us to store and retrieve data in a manner that aligns with our project's needs.
+MongoDB's document-oriented structure simplifies working with varying data formats and eliminates the necessity for a fixed schema.

 Create a MongoDB account or Log in to MongoDB.
 Below are the given links for Sign up and Log In.